 The advent of dj advent

 I began dj’ing as dj advent.
-I quickly grew tired of spinning house and drum and bass and began looking for my own sound.
+I began learning to beat match spinning house and drum and bass and began looking for my own sound.
 I specialized in ambient for the first couple of years and played chill rooms across the Pacific Northwest.
 I then discovered and subsequently pioneered South Asian and Arabic inspired electronic music (aka Asian Underground, Asian Massive, Arabtronica, etc.).
 I played my first gig in a 21+ club when I was nineteen with Cheb I Sabbah — one of the founders of the sound.
 From there my dj career took off.
 I mainly performed in the underground scene and developed music for/with belly dancers, fire performance troupes (most notably Pyrosutra), and other performance groups.
 During this time I donated my services to dozens of fundraising and community events.